Divyeshpatil2001/namaste-react-tutorial/Episode 7/readme.md

 When you click on a link (e.g., <a href="about.html">), the browser sends a new HTTP request to the server.
 The server processes the request, fetches the necessary data, generates the HTML for the requested page, and sends it back to the browser.
 The entire page is refreshed, and the browser re-renders everything.

+Link tag
+behind the scene anchor tag in html link is wrap of anhor and take care is special type of link